galamo/javascript-103/readme.md

 # Ex 31.3
 - Edit number of pages - write a function that recieve a book title & number pf pages and adding the new number of pages to the book.

+# Ex 31.3
+- Add a new element h4 with green background  and insert into the new element (h4) the book author